fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-2.md

          .time-remaining (ToString) (UI.Label)))))
     ```

-???
-"ToString"
-    [`ToString`](https://docs.fragcolor.xyz/docs/shards/General/ToString/) converts values into strings.
+    1. [`ToString`](https://docs.fragcolor.xyz/docs/shards/General/ToString/) converts values into strings.
 In the code above, `UI.Label` expects a string input, which is why we have to convert the integer variables into strings.

 ## The Central Panel